Lavington, New South Wales

-Lavington is the largest suburb of the city of Albury, New South Wales, located north of the Albury Central Business District.
+Lavington is the largest suburb of the city of Albury, New South Wales, Australia.
 At the 2021 census, Lavington had a population of 13,073.

 Lavington is a mostly flat area near Nail Can Hill to the west, and is bordered by Thurgoona to the east, Hamilton Valley to the west, Springdale Heights to the north, and North Albury to the south.

 Lavington is mostly residential, but has significant rural areas in the north-west and a commercial area.
 Features include Lavington Square Shopping Centre, Lavington Swim Centre, Jelbart Park and 5 schools (Lavington East Public, Lavington Public, Hume Public, Holy Spirit School (Catholic) and Murray High School).

 Lavington is the second major centre of the City of Albury, with its own commercial CBD.

 History

 Before European settlement, Aboriginals who lived in the area were of the Wiradjuri tribe.
 On the 15 June 1909 Lavington was officially named, having previously been known as Black Range.
 Once a prune-growing, orchard and gold mining area, Lavington has slowly changed to become a locality with many shops and parks.
-Where once the township was centered around the Lavington Hall and the Lavington Public School, near where Urana Road crosses the Bungambrawatha Creek (which has been known to yield many kinds of local crayfish or yabbies), as it became a suburb of Albury the shopping and business areas have concentrated around the junction of Griffith and Urana Roads.
+Where once the township was centred around the Lavington Hall and the Lavington Public School, near where Urana Road crosses the Bungambrawatha Creek (which has been known to yield many kinds of local crayfish or yabbies), as it became a suburb of Albury the shopping and business areas have concentrated around the junction of Griffith and Urana Roads.

 Lavington was formerly part of the Greater Hume Shire but was added to the City of Albury during the 1950s, with the old boundary between the two local government areas being ascribed by Union Road.
 Much of Albury's subsequent residential and industrial expansion has occurred in the Lavington locality, particularly after the establishment of the Albury-Wodonga Development Corporation in the early 1970s.
 Springdale Heights, north of Lavington was built in the 1970s and Hamilton Valley (a suburb west of Lavington) and Norris Park (a housing estate in western Lavington) were established in the 1990s.

 Lavington celebrated its 100th anniversary of being proclaimed a suburb on the weekend starting 13 July 2009, with community activities at Lavington Square Shopping Centre, Lavington Panthers Oval, Lavington Library and the Lavington Hall in Urana Road.